Identifying Nonlinear Dynamics with High Confidence from Sparse Data: Introduction

 In essence, the strategy that we propose is straightforward.
 It involves a fundamental assumption and three steps that are encapsulated in Fig.~\ref{fig:2examples}.

-\begin{description} \item[A.] Assume the observed data is $\cT = \setof{ (x_n,y_n) \mid y_n = f(x_n)}$, where the unknown continuous function $f$ is a realization from a Gaussian process (GP) with a prespecified, semipositive kernel $k(\cdot,\cdot;\theta)$, also known as a correlation function, and $\theta$ is a vector of unknown parameters associated with the kernel. \end{description}
+\begin{description} \item[A.] Assume the observed data is $\cT = \setof{ (x_n,y_n) \mid y_n = f(x_n) + \epsilon}$, where $f$ is an unknown continuous function.
+Assume also that there is a Gaussian process (GP) with a prespecified semipositive kernel $k(\cdot,\cdot;\theta)$, where $\theta$ is a vector of unknown parameters associated with the kernel and $\epsilon$ arises from random Gaussian noise, such that $f$ is a realization of this Gaussian process for some value of $\theta$. \end{description}